 One of the worst things you can do is to continue with activities that are painful.
-If I can share one piece of advice with you, it’s to avoid or minimize activities that aggravate pain.
-Your body needs time to rest and heal from the wear and tear created by every day activities.
+If I can share one piece of advice with you, it’s to avoid or minimize activities that cause pain.
+Because, your body needs time to rest and heal from the wear and tear created by every day activities.

 - sleeping on the shoulder

-can continually pinch or compress your shoulder tendons and prolong your injury.
-Listen to your body.
-If it hurts to reach for your dish on the top shelf or push that lawnmower, stop.
+can continually pinch or compress your tendons.
+Making your injury worse.
+More importantly, listen to your body.
+If it hurts to reach the top shelf or push your lawnmower, stop.

-Place your frequently used items in close reach and get some help with tasks that you can’t do without having your shoulder pain flare up.
+Place your frequently used items in close reach.
+And get help with tasks make your shoulder pain flare up.

+Because sleeping on your shoulder can make your pain worse.
 Alternate sleeping positions.
-Sleep on your unaffected side or back to give your shoulder a break and avoid pinching overnight.
+Sleep on your unaffected side or back.
+Give your shoulder a break and avoid pinching overnight.

 STEP 2: ICE

-Ice is a natural anti-inflammatory.
-When it comes to shoulder impingement syndrome, there will be some inflammation contributing to your pain.
-Putting an ice pack helps to reduce inflammation and pain.
+When it comes to impingement syndromes, there will be some inflammation contributing to your pain.
+Because ice is a natural anti-inflammatory.
+Putting an ice pack will help reduce pain and inflammation.

 Follow the 10/10/10 protocol when icing:

-I love giving patients the most bang for their buck, and this method of icing definitely delivers the most effective way to reduce inflammation without freezing your skin.
+I love giving patients the most bang for their buck.
+This method delivers the most effective way to reduce inflammation.
+Without freezing your skin.
 You’re welcome!

 STEP 3: MOBILIZE

 Chiropractors have a saying, “motion is lotion”.
-This means that your joints love to move and stay healthy when they keep moving.
-Your shoulder being like any other joint is happier when it moves than when it stays still.
+This means that your joints love to move.
+Because joints that move stay healthy.
+Your shoulder, like any other joint is happier when it moves.

 Some simple mobilization techniques you can use include:

-Pendulum: bending forward and swinging your arm like a pendulum.
+Pendulum: Bend forward.
+Swing your arm like a pendulum.

-Shoulder Circles: Move your shoulders in big circles throughout the day
+Shoulder Circles: Move your shoulders in big circles.
+Repeat throughout the day.

-Wall Angels: lean back on a wall with your elbows remaining bent about 45 degrees with the back of your hands sliding up and down on the wall, much like you did snow angels when you were a child.
+Wall Angels: Lean back on a wall.
+Bend your elbows 45 degrees.
+Place the back of your hands of the wall.
+Slide your hand up and down on the wall.

 Wall Angel Exercise: Start Position